shiftan/simple_sagemaker/README.md

 # Simple Sagemaker
-A **simpler** and **cheaper** way to distribute (training) work on machines of your choice in the (AWS) cloud.
+A **simpler** and **cheaper** way to distribute work (python/shell/training) work on machines of your choice in the (AWS) cloud.

 **Note: this (initial) work is still in progress.
-Only SageMaker's [PyTorch](https://sagemaker.readthedocs.io/en/stable/frameworks/pytorch/index.html) and [Tensorflow](https://sagemaker.readthedocs.io/en/stable/frameworks/tensorflow/index.html) frameworks are currently supported (but these images can be used to distribute any work, including shell commands, if no special additional needs are set).**
+Only SageMaker's [PyTorch](https://sagemaker.readthedocs.io/en/stable/frameworks/pytorch/index.html) and [Tensorflow](https://sagemaker.readthedocs.io/en/stable/frameworks/tensorflow/index.html) frameworks are currently supported.
+But, these frameworksare enough to distribute any type of work, including shell commands, just without the specific customization.**

 ## Requirements